dm0-/installer/README.md

 **Fix the UEFI splash image colors.**  The distro logo colors are off when booting a UEFI executable, even though they are correct when viewing the source image.
 Figure out how the colors need to be mapped.

-**Fix squashfs SELinux labels.**  (There is a prototype in CentOS.)
-The squashfs image appears to use the default context for a label that wasn't defined in the host policy (at least with CentOS 7).
-This can result in errors in some cases.
-If there is no easy way to fix this, the dumb solution of using the labeling VM to run `mksquashfs` works, but it will be horribly slow without passing through a host KVM device.
-(The uncompressed ext4 image is not affected.)

 **Instrument returning an error state from the SELinux labeling virtual machine.**  If labeling fails right now, the build system won't know about it.

 **Use the list of excluded paths in ext4.**  Only squashfs is dropping the files.